preslielampitt/twitter_clone/README.md

 # Twitter Clone

-Twitter Clone is a small FastAPI web app for viewing short messages from different users.
-The home page loads messages from a SQLite database and displays each post with its timestamp, author, and the author's age, with the newest messages shown first.
+Twitter Clone functions similarly to Twitter (now X).
+The home page displays messages, beginning with the newest, from different users with its timestamp, author, and the author's age.

 ## Routes